for-the-new-order/og-echo-bot/README.md

 # Og's Discord echo bot

-This little bot echoes what you type back to you.
+A little Discord bot that echoes what you type back to you, using the `!ogecho` command.
+For example, typing: `!ogecho write this back to me` should have the bot reply to you `write this back to me` in a grey box.

 ## Goal

 This is a simple experiment that I made to test deployment at different cloud provider using their serverless or Virtual Machine offerings.
 The bot is built using Node.js and Typescript and is packed into a Docker container.

-## Technology stack
+### Technology stack

 -   Docker
 -   Node.js